drex33/azure-docs.ko-kr/articles/azure-arc/data/create-data-controller-using-kubernetes-native-tools.md

-kubectl delete clusterrole arc:cr-arc-metricsdc-reader kubectl delete clusterrole arc:cr-arc-dc-watch kubectl delete clusterrole cr-arc-webhook-job
+kubectl delete clusterrole arc:cr-arc-metricsdc-reader kubectl delete clusterrole arc:cr-arc-dc-watch kubectl delete clusterrole cr-arc-webhook-job kubectl delete clusterrole {namespace}:cr-upgrade-worker kubectl delete clusterrolebinding {namespace}:crb-arc-metricsdc-reader kubectl delete clusterrolebinding {namespace}:crb-arc-dc-watch kubectl delete clusterrolebinding crb-arc-webhook-job kubectl delete clusterrolebinding {namespace}:crb-upgrade-worker

 # Substitute the name of the namespace the data controller was deployed in into {namespace}.
 If unsure, get the name of the mutatingwebhookconfiguration using 'kubectl get clusterrolebinding'
-kubectl delete clusterrolebinding {namespace}:crb-arc-metricsdc-reader kubectl delete clusterrolebinding {namespace}:crb-arc-dc-watch kubectl delete clusterrolebinding crb-arc-webhook-job

 # API services
 # Up to May 2021 release